 At this stage, if you are still not satisfied, you should contact us again and we will arrange for another partner unconnected with the matter at the firm to review the decision.

 We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

-About your complaint.
-Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint or within six years of the act or omission about which you are complaining occurring (or if outside of this period, within three years of when you should reasonably have been aware of it).
-For further information, you should contact the Legal Ombudsman on 0300 555 0333 or at firstname.lastname@example.org.
+You must usually refer your complaint to the Legal Ombudsman within six months of our final written response to your complaint and within one year of the occurrence of the act or omission about which you are complaining (or within one year of you becoming aware of it).

 The Solicitors Regulation Authority can help if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.